Yas Waterworld Abu Dhabi

-Set across more than 15 hectares of land, the waterpark was developed by Aldar Properties and supported by Blackburn Share Holdings.
-Yas Waterworld is managed and operated by Abu Dhabi-based Miral Asset Management LLC.
+Set across approximately 15 hectares of land, the waterpark was developed by Aldar Properties and supported by Blackburn Share Holdings.
+Yas Waterworld is managed and operated by Abu Dhabi–based Miral Asset Management LLC.

 The waterpark has played host to the World Flowboarding Championships since 2013 and it offers special training sessions to learn to ride the waves on body boards called Yas Flow League.